WHO WE ARE

 BOARD MEMBER

 Camara spent 10 years working in the Rockies as a journalist and podcast producer.
-Since moving to Toronto in 2018, she has been lucky to help ambitious organizations communicate the important work they do to tackle the city's biggest issues.
+Since moving to Toronto in 2018, she has helped ambitious organizations communicate the important work they do to tackle the city's biggest issues.

 ADVISORY COMMITTEE